Home

 Kindle Create

 Kindle Create is a free software created by Amazon themselves, so authors have at least one free option to format a book.
-The best thing about Kindle Create is that, since it was created by Amazon, you don't have to worry about the file types being incompatible with Amazon KDP.
-You can rest assured that your ebook will work when you upload it to their platform.
+The best thing about Kindle Create is that it was built by Amazon for KDP.
+Kindle Create exports KPF, which Amazon describes as the preferred format for Kindle ebook and print books.
+It can also export EPUB for reflowable books.

 However, Amazon hasn't really kept up with this software and so every year I find more and more problems with what it does (and doesn't do), and Amazon isn't inclined to spend the money to improve or fix it.
 So, beware!